merative/acd-containers/src/pages/installing/installing-ibm.md

 1. Apply the source by using the following command:

-   `oc apply -f ACDCatalogSource.yaml`
+   `oc apply -f IBMCatalogSource.yaml`

-The ACD Operator Catalog source is added to the OperatorHub catalog, making the ACD operator available to install.
+The IBM Operator Catalog source is added to the OperatorHub catalog, making the ACD operator available to install.

+More information on the IBM Operator Catalog can be found at [Red Hat Catalog Enablement for the IBM Operator Catalog](https://github.com/IBM/cloud-pak/blob/master/reference/operator-catalog-enablement.md)

 ## Installing the ACD Operator